jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Markdown Mode can will `r-mode` for syntax highlighting in these code blocks if you enable native font lock.
+Markdown Mode will use `r-mode` for syntax highlighting in these code blocks if you enable native font lock.
 To do so, use `markdown-toggle-fontify-code-blocks-natively` or `C-c C-x C-f`.